This 4-day trip allows you to start and finish in San Pedro de Atacama, Chile

 - Money for the park entrance fees and toilets on the way

 -This itinerary is subject to change without notice, due to seasonal changes and inclement weather conditions in Uyuni.

 -The operator has an age restriction policy for this tour.
 They will not accept children under 6 years old or adults over 64 years old, nor people with physical conditions/disabilities/pregnant women.

 CHANGES: It is FREE to change the tour date before 5:00 pm (Santiago time) 2 days before the tour begins.

-CANCELLATIONS: If you cancel before 5:00 pm (Santiago time) 2 days before the tour begins, a 25% administration fee will apply.
-After this time there is a 100% cancellation fee.
+NO SHOWS & CANCELLATIONS: If you cancel 2 days prior to the tour before 5:00 pm (Santiago de Chile time) or earlier, a 25% administration fee (+ the card fee) will apply.
+After this time, there is a 100% no-show or cancellation fee.

 I cannot find my accommodation listed in the operator pick up locations as I make my booking.
 What can I select?